Ivermectin for Cancer Treatment: Protocols and Evidence (2026 Update)

 - Cancer care is a team effort with the patient at the centre.
 Care should be supervised and coordinated by a primary healthcare provider.
 Patients with cancer should consult with their regular oncologist as well as an integrative provider/oncologist, in addition to their primary care provider and the supporting nurses, dieticians and other allied healthcare professionals.

-- While the term 'alternative' might imply opposition to conventional oncology, we prefer 'complementary,' 'integrated,' or 'holistic.'
+- While the term 'alternative' might imply opposition to conventional oncology, we prefer 'complementary,' or 'integrated'.
 These terms better reflect the role of these strategies as part of a personalized value-added menu of strategies, ensuring the most effective and safe solutions for patients.

-- Integrating a repurposed drug doesn't mean rejecting modern medicine — It enhances it and offers a more comprehensive approach to wellness and healing.
-By combining conventional cancer management with root-cause resolution, this model creates a path to sustained recovery and resilience.
+- Integrating a repurposed drug doesn't mean rejecting modern medicine — It enhances it and offers a more comprehensive approach to wellness and healing and offer more options for the impoverished communities.
+By combining conventional cancer management with root-cause resolution, this model creates a path to sustained recovery and resilience to a greater number of patients.

 Researched and approved by Dr. Peter McCullough.